-- NEW: The U.S. says it is working closely with Swedish officials on the case
+- The U.S. says it is working closely with Swedish officials on the case

 - Pae Jun Ho entered North Korea in November

 - State media: He committed an unspecified crime against the country